-- (A1) At the time of, or within three Within 3 days after a plea, or finding or verdict of guilty ofin a felony case, the court may: - (a) order a presentence investigation-and shall order that a sentencing worksheet be completed.
+(A1) At the time of, or within threeWithin 3 days after a plea, or finding or verdict of guilty of a felony case, the court may:

+(a) order a presentence investigation-and shall order that a sentencing worksheet be completed.
 As part of any presentence investigation and report, the court may order a mental or physical examination of the defendant.
-The court shall also then: - (1) Set_set_a date for theits return-of the report of the presentence investigation.; - (b) order a mental or physical examination of the defendant; - (2) Within the same 3 days, the court must: - (a) order completion of a sentencing guidelines worksheet; - (2b) Setset a date, time and place for the sentencing: - (3c) Order order the defendant to return at such date, time and placeappear on the sentencing date. - (43) If the facts ascertained at the time of a plea or through trial cause the judgecourt intends to consider a mitigated departure from sentencing proceeding in a misdemeanor or gross misdemeanor case:
+The court shall also then: and

+(1) Set_set a date for theits return-of the report of the presentence investigation.;

+(b) order a mental or physical examination of the defendant;

+(2) Within the same 3 days, the court must:

+(a) order completion of a sentencing guidelines worksheet;

+(2b) Setset a date, time and place for the sentencing:-

+(3c) Order order the defendant to return at such date, time and place appear on the sentencing date.

+sentencing proceeding in a misdemeanor or gross misdemeanor case:

-- (1) Either party is permitted to contest any part of an oral presentence investigation.
-The court may continue the hearing to give the parties this opportunity. - (2) A party must notify the opposing party and the court if the party intends to present evidence to contest any part of the presentence investigation.
+(1) Either party is permitted to contest any part of an oral presentence investigation.
+The court may continue the hearing to give the parties this opportunity.

+(2) A party must notify the opposing party and the court if the party intends to present evidence to contest any part of the presentence investigation.